-rity ogive was used ,where as maturation is more likely to be spread over several ages and it is likely that the maturity schedule has changed over time.
+Age-structured production analysis is a simple extension of yield per recruit analysis and may be used to estimate reference points relevant to a precautionary approach to fisheries management.
+Additional information on S and R are required.
+Simple approaches of estimating S, as used here, have drawbacks however.
+I used a constant knife edged maturity ogive where maturation is more likely to be spread over several ages and it is likely that the maturity schedule has changed over time.
 There is also evidence that fecundity is not a simple function of weight, but that larger fish produce more eggs per unit weight than smaller fish.
 The viability of eggs and larvae produced by multi-year spawners may also be higher than that of first-time spawners.
 Additional work on defining suitable maturity ogives is warranted.